-Fig. 5 Demonstration of multimodal locomotion of the sheet-shaped robot. (a) The robot exhibits the ability to roll underwater using a rotating magnetic field at 15 mT and 0.2 Hz. (b) The robot executing undulating movements within a channel with a height of 3 mm, achieved under a rotating magnetic field at 10 mT and 0.2 Hz. (c) The robot's capacity to perform inchworm-like motion underwater by applying a specialized swing magnetic field as shown. (d) The robot, at a semi-dried status, showcases the capability to roll on solid ground outside water, propelled by a rotating magnetic field at 15 mT and 0.2 Hz.
+Fig. 5 Demonstration of multimodal locomotion of the sheet-shaped robot. (a) The robot exhibits the ability to roll underwater using a rotating magnetic field at 15 mT and 0.2 Hz. (b) The robot executes undulating movements within a channel with a height of 3 mm, achieved under a rotating magnetic field at 10 mT and 0.2 Hz. (c) The robot's capacity to perform inchworm-like motion underwater by applying a specialized swing magnetic field at shown. (d) The robot, at a semi-dried status, showcases the capability to roll on solid ground outside water, propelled by a rotating magnetic field at 15 mT and 0.2 Hz.

-at room temperature.
-Similarly, by elevating the water temperature, the robot adeptly maneuvers through a narrow channel (3 mm in width), which is narrower than its initial width of 5 mm, as illustrated in Fig. 6(b) (please refer to supplementary video).
-The steering of the robot is accomplished by adjusting the tilt angle of the rotating magnetic field plane (for detailed control methodology, refer to our previous work).
-45 This maneuverability is demonstrated as the robot navigates a designed maze, as shown in Fig. 6(c) (please refer to supplementary video).
-The pick-and-place function is exemplified in the subsequent experiment depicted in Fig. 6(d) (please refer to supplementary video).
-Initially, the robot rolls up and flips to cover an object, specifically a $3 \times 3 \times 3$ mm 3D printed PLA cube.
-Upon increasing the temperature to 45°C, while maintaining the magnetic field, the robot undergoes full shrinkage, successfully grasping the object.
-The shrunken robot, along with the object, is then flipped back and rolled to the target location under magnetic field control while maintaining the temperature at 45°C. Upon reaching the target location, the magnetic field is deactivated, and the water temperature is lowered by circulating cold water into the tank and removing the heated water from it.
+narrow channel (3 mm in width), which is narrower than its initial width of 5 mm, as illustrated in Fig. 6(b) (please refer to supplementary Video, ESI[†]).
+The steering of the robot is accomplished by adjusting the tilt angle of the rotating magnetic field plane (for detailed control methodology, refer to our previous work).45 This maneuverability is demonstrated as the robot navigates a designed maze, as shown in Fig. 6(c) (please refer to supplementary Video, ESI+).
+The pick-and-place function is exemplified in the subsequent experiment depicted in Fig. 6(d) (please refer to supplementary Video, ESI+).
+Initially, the robot rolls up and flips to cover an object, specifically a $3 \times 3 \times 3$ mm 3D printed poly(lactic acid) (PLA) cube.
+Upon increasing the temperature to 45 °C, while maintaining the magnetic field, the robot undergoes full shrinkage, successfully grasping the object.
+The shrunken robot, along with the object, is then flipped back and rolled to the target location under magnetic field control while maintaining the temperature at 45 °C. Upon reaching the target location, the magnetic field is deactivated, and the water temperature is lowered by circulating cold water into the tank and removing the heated water from it.
 Subsequently, the robot reverts to its original size and soft state, leading to the release of the object at the target location.